baezortega/TCG2019/README.md

 git clone https://github.com/baezortega/TCG2019.git ~/Desktop/TCG2019
 ```

-Then, we need to download the necessary supporting data from the University of Cambridge Repository, which can be found at https://doi.org/10.17863/CAM.24962 [**DATA NOT YET AVAILABLE**].
-All the supporting data files in this repository must be downloaded and **placed in the `TCG2019/data/original` directory**.
+Then, the necessary **supporting data** must be downloaded from the University of Cambridge Repository, accessible at https://doi.org/10.17863/CAM.24962.
+All the supporting data files must be downloaded and **placed in the `TCG2019/data/original` directory**.

 The scripts are written to run on **[Python](https://www.python.org/)** version 2.7.10 or later (not Python 3) and **[R](https://www.r-project.org/)** version 3.3.3 or later.
 You should be able to check your current version of R by running one of the commands below (depending on your installation):